v-kuu/libft-testing-notes/README.md

 **ft_memmove**

-- check for overlaps obviously, otherwise memcpy with additional functionality
+- Check for overlaps obviously, otherwise memcpy with additional functionality

 - See what happens if there's a null terminator in the middleqq